Term 1b: Imagination

 If you have any questions regarding the Year 3 curriculum please contact:

-• Dan Hatfield - Year 3 Leader of Learning and Curriculum ( daha@patana.ac.th)
+• Dan Hatfield - Year Group Leader Curriculum and Assessment ( daha@patana.ac.th)

 • Mark Verde - Vice Primary Principal (mavd@patana.ac.th)